Synagogue / Comtadin Jewish Museum

 Opening times and periods

-Open to groups by reservation only.
+From 1 January to 31 March: open for groups by reservation only.

 Closed exceptionally on December 25th.

-Full price: 7 €
+Full price : 7 €

 Combined ticket with the Archaeological Museum.

-Free admission (on presentation of valid proof): Under 18s, disability card holders, tourism professionals, journalists, curators, ICOM card holders, Ministry of Culture staff, group leaders.
+Free admission (on presentation of valid proof) : Under 18s, disability card holders, tourism professionals, journalists, curators, ICOM card holders, Ministry of Culture staff, group leaders.

-Free admission for all: 1st Sunday of the month, local, national and European cultural events (Féria du Melon, Nuit des Musées, Journées du Patrimoine...).
+Free admission for all : 1st Sunday of the month, local, national and European cultural events (Féria du Melon, Nuit des Musées, Journées du Patrimoine...).

 Informations